 We migrated all our network drives from 50 states into Office365 SharePoint Online libraries.
 It now powers our intranet and extranet.”IT Director

-7 Steps to SharePoint Project Management Automation & Workflow (Video Demo)
+7 Proven Steps to SharePoint Project Management Automation & Workflow (Video Demo)

 You are about to learn the 7 SharePoint Online steps you can follow to automate your Project Management workflow in your company.
 We will show you a real world example and watch the live video demo to see exactly how you can implement SharePoint at your company to manage the projects and hand-offs.
 Here’s some best practices for using SharePoint for project management…

 The 7 SharePoint Project Management Workflow Steps Are: